Joint UNU-CCNY MA Program in the Study of the Americas

 - Climate adaptation and sustainable development

-The program engages the United Nations Sustainable Development Goals (SDGs) through multiple disciplinary perspectives and real-world applications.
+The program engages the United Nations Sustainable Development Goals through multiple disciplinary perspectives and real-world applications.

 Program Structure & Curriculum